 Upon completion of the Urban One Exchange, the Company: (i) removed from its consolidated balance sheet the assets of the divested stations, which were previously classified as assets held for sale; (ii) recorded the assets of the acquired stations at fair value; and (iii) recognized a gain on the exchange of approximately \$4.0 million.
-Based upon the timing of the Urban One

-Exchange, the Company's consolidated financial statements for the year ended December 31, 2021: (a) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect and after the completion of the Urban One Exchange; and (b) do not reflect the results of the divested stations.
-The Company's consolidated financial statements for the year ended December 31, 2020: (x) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect; and (y) reflect the results of the divested stations until the commencement date of the LMAs.
-The Company's consolidated financial statements for the year ended December 31, 2019: (i) do not reflect the results of the acquired stations; and (ii) reflect the results of the divested stations.
+The Company's consolidated financial statements for the year ended December 31, 2022 reflect the results of the Urban One Exchange and based upon the timing of the Urban One Exchange, the Company's consolidated financial statements for the year ended December 31, 2021; (a) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect and after the completion of the Urban One Exchange; and (b) do not reflect the results of the divested stations.
+The Company's consolidated financial statements for the year ended December 31, 2020: (a) reflect the results of the acquired stations for the portion of the period in which the LMAs were in effect; and (b) reflect the results of the divested stations until the commencement date of the LMAs.

-The Company's fair value analysis contains assumptions based on past experience, reflects expectations of industry observers and includes judgments about future performance using industry normalized information.
 The allocations presented in the table below are based upon management's estimate of the fair values using valuation techniques including income, cost and market approaches.

-Useful Lives in Years

-Prelin ninary Value From To

-(amount s in thousands)
+The following table reflects the final allocation of the purchase price to the assets acquired.

+Fi nal Value

+(amounts in thousan

 Assets

-Net property and equipment \$ 2,254 0 40
+Net property and equipment \$ 2,254

 Total tangible property 2,254

-Radio broadcasting licenses 23,233 non-amo ortizing
+Radio broadcasting licenses 23,233

 Total intangible assets \$ 23,233

 Total assets \$ 25,487